aadilraza339/Terraform-learning/README.md

 Map
 A map is a set of values indexed by key name.
 You can give a map a type, which will be the type of the values.

+Object
+An object is a structure that you can define from the other types listed above.
+They allow you to define quite complex objects and constrain them to types.